-I have worked for 18 years in health and social care, with older people and then with people with mental health needs.
-Most of my previous work has been with people who have diagnosed or diagnosable mental health conditions, to supporting family members of people who struggle with their mental health.
+I have worked for 20 years in health and social care, with older people and then with people with mental health needs.
+Most of my previous work has been with people who have been diagnosed with mental health conditions, or who are suffering in the mental health/wellbeing.
+I have also supported family members of people who struggle with their mental health.
 This included depression, anxiety, complex needs or psychosis.
 I have often worked together with family units on roles, dynamics and communication.
 I am also trained to deliver courses in mental health to family members and other professionals.

-I am often moved by people’s personal stories and how mental health has featured within cultures and generations, from what is unsaid, to ways of coping and what we now know and recognise as stigma surrounding mental health.
-I often find that recovery is about supporting people to belong and have meaningful connections with others, to discover who they are now and identify their strengths, both to build on and to find.
+I am often moved by stories of others and how mental health has featured within cultures and generations, from what is unsaid, to ways of managing and what we now know and recognise as stigma surrounding mental health.
+I often find that recovery is about supporting people to belong and have meaningful connections with others, to discover who they are now and identify their strengths.

 Areas of counselling I deal with

-I am available at the Banbury Therapy Centre on Mondays 9-1pm and Fridays 1-5pm
+I am available at Banbury Therapy Centre on Wednesdays 5-9pm, Fridays 1-9pm and Saturdays 9-1pm.

 Other times may be available on request.